The Basics of Pressure Regulators

 Size & Weight

 In many high technology applications space is limited and weight is a factor.
-Some manufactures specialize in miniature components and should be consulted.
+Some manufactures specialize in miniature components and should be consulted if overall size and weight are critical.
 Material selection, particularly the regulator body components, will impact weight.
 Also carefully consider the port (thread) sizes, adjustment styles, and mounting options as these will influence size and weight.

 Pressure Regulators in Operation